 Some of the links below are affiliate links, meaning at no additional cost to you, we will earn a commission if you click through and make a purchase.
 Thank you for helping us continue to bring you great content.

-You can save plenty of water by upgrading your standard toilet to an efficient, single-flush model—but do you know all of the low-flow options available to you?
-Read on to see some of the top myth busters about low-flow toilets along with everything you need to know about low-flow toilets and the incredible water and cost savings you’d see by making the switch!
+So, you now know you can save plenty of water by upgrading your standard toilet to an efficient, single-flush model—but do you know all of the low-flow options available to you?
+Read on to see some of the top myth busters about low-flow toilets along with everything you need to know about them and the incredible water and cost savings you’d see by making the switch.

 Low-Flow Toilets: Common Misconceptions

 More and more, water-efficient toilet models are built to blend in seamlessly with their standard counterparts.
 You’re likely to be surprised at the vast amount of options there are for low-flow toilets—over 2,000 toilets currently meet or exceed the EPA’s WaterSense standards!
 You’ll find plenty of different styles and price-point options in your search for a low-flow toilet, and you’re bound to find the perfect one to suit your eco-friendly bathroom.
 We’ve rounded up a few of our favorite water-efficient toilets for you and are sharing what we like about them below.

 Gone are the days of multiple-gallon flushes.
-Now, all toilets on the market use no more than 1.6 gallons per flush (gpf), thanks to EPA standards.
+Now, all toilets on the market use no more than 1.6 gallons per flush (GPF), thanks to EPA standards.
 But your eco-friendly bathroom deserves even better!
-Any products with the EPA’s WaterSense label use no more than 1.28 gpf.
-These models save around 20 percent more water than standard models and, as mentioned above, result in a $90 savings each year and a $2,000 savings over the product’s lifetime.
-As long as you keep your eye out for the WaterSense label, you’ll know that your single-flush toilet is a low-flow and earth-friendly option that will save you money on monthly bills, too.
+Any products with the EPA’s WaterSense label use no more than 1.28 GPF.
+These models save around 20 percent more water than standard models and, as mentioned above, result in cost savings each year and over the product’s lifetime.
+As long as you keep your eye out for the WaterSense label, you’ll know that your single-flush toilet is a low-flow and earth-friendly option that will help the environment and save you money on monthly bills.

 Niagara’s innovative designs shine through in this “Ultra-High-Efficiency Flush” model.
 You won’t believe it—only 0.8 gallons per flush.
 Enjoy an incredibly quiet flushing toilet that is also adaptable for standard, easy installation.
-These are a great performing toilet for an affordable price.
+This is a great performing toilet for an affordable price.

 One glance at this model is enough to prove that green can be gorgeous.
 Elegant design and incredible performance make for one of the best low-flow toilets money can buy.
-This model boasts a 1.28 gallons per flush rate, in line with the EPA’s WaterSense standards, using 20 percent less water than standard 1.6gpf toilets.
-An elongated bowl and high seat height provide for maximum comfort and advanced flushing technology means that water flows from all corners of the bowl, providing a powerful and efficient flush that still conserves water.
+This model boasts a 1.28 GPF rate, in line with the EPA’s WaterSense standards, using 20 percent less water than standard 1.6 GPF toilets.
+An elongated bowl and tall seat height provide for maximum comfort and advanced flushing technology means that water flows from all corners of the bowl, providing a powerful and efficient flush that still conserves water.

 You’ve likely seen this type of toilet in a public restroom at some point, but they’re popping up in homes all over the globe, as well.
 Dual-flush toilets make use of the fact that very different flush volumes are needed for solid and liquid waste.
 Two-part buttons or levers allow you to control how much water is used for each flush, which results in significant water savings.

 The Toto Drake Two-Piece Dual-Flush Toilet is the epitome of what a low-flow toilet should be.
 Style, affordability, exceptional water efficiency, and a fabulous performance rating combine to make this toilet a great option for any eco-friendly bathroom.
 Morning Chores praised this model’s performance in their low-flow toilet review.
 It is available with or without a bidet seat (choose a soft-close seat instead) for a cost conscious option.

 You know American Standard.
 They have continued to evolve and now offer EverClean surface treatment to keep the bowl cleaner for a longer period of time.
-And, it has a Dual Flush at 1.28 gallons per flush (full) and .92 gallons per flush (half).
+And, it has a Dual Flush at 1.28 GPF (full) and .92 GPF (half).
 To help with performance, they fully glaze the trapway to prevent clogs.

 Pressure-assist toilets make use of pressurized air to help boost flush power, so they often require far less water per flush than non-pressure-assist models.
 A smaller water demand means a smaller tank, so they’re ideal for small spaces, too.
 The cons: pressure-assist toilets can be pricey, and the extra machinery means a bigger risk of parts breaking or needing replacement.
 You will also find that they tend to come with a noisier flush.

-Zurn isn’t as popular of a brand as Kohler or The American Standard, but they can definitely compete!
+Zurn isn’t as well-known of a brand as Kohler or American Standard, but it can definitely compete!
 This two-piece model uses 1.0 GPF and reduces potable (drinking) water usage by 40 percent.
 The High Efficiency Toilet is part of Zurn’s EcoVantage series and features a MaP rating of 1,000 grams.
-It’s affordable and comes with an impressive 10-year warranty—a highly important factor, since the extra machinery required for pressure-assist toilets means more parts that may need maintenance and replacing.
-Best Toilet Ratings praises the unparalleled warranty, but notes that some models may have more efficient flush rates.
+It’s affordable and comes with a 10-year warranty—a highly important factor, since the extra machinery required for pressure-assist toilets means more parts that may need maintenance and replacing.

 If replacing your toilet isn’t ideal, you can simply install a dual-flush system in your current model to start saving water instantly.
 A major benefit of installing a kit is affordability—$35 for a kit beats $300 for a new dual-flush toilet.
-And if your toilet doesn’t really need to be replaced, you’ll keep a hundred pounds of ceramic out of a landfill.
+And if your toilet doesn’t really need to be replaced, you’ll keep 100 pounds of ceramic out of a landfill.

 Nature’s Head composting toilet looks so similar to other models, you may very well forget that it doesn’t flush!
 A self-contained tank makes for easy waste removal, and users report that the compost looks (and smells) exactly like regular dirt when all is said and done.
 For tiny homes, off-the-grid living, or even campers and RVs, this composting toilet can be the perfect eco-friendly solution.
 Composting toilets are often much more expensive than flushing toilets, though, and this model is no exception.
 Just remember that toilets typically account for 30 percent of residential water needs, so installing a water-free toilet will dramatically cut your utility bills.
 You’re likely to see a return on investment in just a few years.